OrlanC/cp_enrichment/README.md

 -:package: clusterProfiler package installed in R

--:egg: from genome functional annotation output with eggnog, to generate an input file, must tab-separated and header (column names), see example:
+-:egg: from genome functional annotation outputs with eggnog, to generate an input file, must tab-separated and header (column names), see example:

-Example of inputfile:
+Example of input file 1:

 |ID          | KEGG (ko:Knumber)|
 |:----------:|:----------:|